The Simple Investor (and 5 big threats)

 Things they may later regret.

-And people saying these things can be very convincing.
+And people saying stuff like this can be very convincing.

 But the truth is..